 To find out about heritage trails head to the Visitor Information Centre.

-The Denmark Hill conservation area, features walking tracks, dinosaur fossils and amazing birdlife.
+The Denmark Hill conservation area, features walking tracks, a kids playground and amazing birdlife.

 Looking for more of a slower pace with the kids?
 Perhaps a walk through the beautiful Nerima Gardens will do the trick!
 These beautifully presented Japanese-style gardens are situated within the greater Queens Park precinct and is the perfect place for a wind-down or a recharge.
 And the kids will love spotting turtles in the lake or one of the many water dragon lizards sunning themselves!